Getting started in key account management

 And Laura's recommendation to involve the rest of the business because you can't do this alone.
 You can't design successful processes without their support.
 I see that so often the friction between account management and internal teams.
 It's very wise to encourage more cross-functional collaboration.

 And finally, I loved her idea of leadership as a legacy and the fact that she takes such joy from helping her teams develop and being an enabler for their success.
 I really think that's a lesson for all of us, you know, in any profession.

-* This interview has been edited for clarity
+* This interview has been edited for length and clarity

 - Connect with Laura Cuello on LinkedIn